26 Famous Authors' Favorite Books

 25. JUDY BLUME

 In 2016, beloved author Judy Bloom shared some of her favorite books with The Strand, a bookstore in New York City.
-Madeline, the classic children's book by Ludwig Bemelmans, she writes, was "the first book I fell in love with at the Elizabeth [New Jersey] public library."
-She writes:
+Madeline, the classic children's book by Ludwig Bemelmans, she explained, was "the first book I fell in love with at the Elizabeth [New Jersey] public library."
+She wrote:

 "I loved it so much I hid it so my mother would not be able to return it to the library.
 I thought it was the only copy in the world.
 To this day I feel guilty.
 It was the first book I bought for my daughter's library when she was born."

 For professional inspiration, she turns to Philip Roth's Pulitzer Prize-winning American Pastoral.
 "It never fails to amaze me," she writes.

 26. Virginia Woolf

 Though Virginia Woolf is famous for her critiques of James Joyce's Ulysses and Jane Austen, she often spoke of books she did admire.
 "I’m reading [author George Elliot's] Middlemarch with even greater pleasure than I remember,” Woolf wrote in her diary.
 And of William Wordsworth's Prelude, she wrote to friend Ethel Smyth, saying, "Do you know, it’s so good, so succulent, so suggestive, that I have to hoard it, as a child keeps a crumb of cake?
 And then people say he’s dull!"